-OCTA acquired seven properties resulting in the protection of 1,236 acres of natural habitat (see Figure 1).
+OCTA acquired seven properties resulting in the protection of 1,236 1 acres of natural habitat (Figure 1).
 In all instances, the seven Preserves are located within priority conservation areas and immediately adjacent to other protected lands.
 These Preserves add to the protection of large blocks of natural open space in areas important for regional conservation.
 OCTA has completed Resource Management Plans (RMPs) for each Preserve that includes Preserve-specific goals and objectives and define an appropriate level of public access and trail use consistent with protection of biological resources.
-It is anticipated that Conservation Easements will be completed and recorded in the near future.
-Currently each Preserve is being managed by OCTA, with the exception of the Eagle Ridge Preserve, which is being managed by Chino Hills State Park (CHSP) under an interim land management agreement.
-OCTA is working to identify and transition to long-term Preserve Managers in the near future.
-OCTA has contracted with the following consulting firms to support Preserve management: (1) Glenn Lukos Associates to provide biological monitoring, prepare invasive species management plans, and assist with public outreach events, (2) RECON Environmental to support general Preserve stewardship including maintenance of access roads, tree trimming, and control of public access, (3) Wildland Res Mgt to complete Fire Management Plans (FMPs), and (4) ICF to assist with completion of RMPs and preparation of the Annual Report.
+It is anticipated that conservation easements will be completed and recorded in the near future.
+Currently each Preserve is being managed by OCTA.
+OCTA is working to identify and transition to long-term Preserve managers in the near future.
+OCTA has contracted with the following consulting firms to support Preserve management: (1) Glenn Lukos Associates to provide biological monitoring, prepare invasive species management plans, and assist with public outreach events, (2) RECON Environmental to support general Preserve stewardship including maintenance of access roads, tree trimming, and control of public access, (3) Wildland Res Mgt to complete fire management plans, and (4) ICF to assist with general program needs including the development of the conservation easements.
 OCTA has hosted numerous Preserve-specific outreach events to educate the public about property value and access and plans to continue this process in the near term as part of a managed access approach.
-To date, a 1.5-acre fire occurred on the Eagle Ridge Preserve.
-The fire was extinguished quickly by Brea County Fire, and the burn area has been recovering with no additional management actions.
-No other fires or major events have occurred on the Preserves, although a level of trespassing and vandalism continues to occur requiring ongoing monitoring and enforcement.
+No fires or major events have occurred on the Preserves in 2020, although a level of trespassing and vandalism continues to occur requiring ongoing monitoring and enforcement.